nashville-software-school/FEWDD-milestones/orientation-materials/orientation-1.md

 * [Personas](Personas.pdf)
 * [Frame the Challenge](FrameTheChallenge.pdf)

+## UI/UX Practice
+* Persona - Create a primary and secondary persona for your front-end capstone (worksheet below).
+You may find you have other users and at some point you will need to include them as well.
+* Frame the Challenge - use your front-end capstone as a resource (worksheet below)

 ## Design Practice
 * [Look Alike](https://github.com/nashville-software-school/uix-look-alike)
 * Prototype Tool - Create a mockup/prototype of your front-end capstone.
 * Prototype Tool - Choose a [DailyUI](https://www.dailyui.co/) and mockup the design.
   [Study other solutions](https://collectui.com/challenges)